The Best Flowers for Bees To Plant In Your Gardens

 Calendula (Pot Marigold, English Marigold)

-The calendula makes an excellent plant for bees as they contain a significant amount of pollen and nectar per flower.
-They are also one of the earliest-blooming annual flowers in spring and will continue to bloom until the first frost.
+Calendula makes an excellent plant for bees as its flowers contain a significant amount of pollen and nectar per flower.
+It is also one of the earliest-blooming annual flowers in spring and will continue to bloom until the first frost.

-Calendula is an exceptionally easy flower to grow so long as the flowers receive full sun and keep well watered, especially during hot, dry spells in the middle of summer.
-Very frost tolerant, you can plant out calendula seeds in early spring as soon as the ground is workable.
+Calendula is an exceptionally easy flower to grow so long as it receives full sun and is kept well watered, especially during hot, dry spells in the middle of summer.
+It is very frost tolerant, so you can plant calendula seeds in early spring as soon as the ground is workable.

 The flower blooms come in yellow, orange, apricot, and gold colors.